geocabral/pbsa/README.md

 The commit_type attribute receives one of the four values (0 - CLEAN), (1 - BUG_NOT_DISCOVERED_W_DAYS), (2 - BUG_DISCOVERED_W_DAYS) and (3 - BUG_FOUND).
 One can determine these values by checking, in the original dataset, how many days a defect-inducing commit took to be fixed.
 Based on that, the processed dataset should be formatted as follows for use with PBSA:

 * If a commit is clean, it should be listed in the file with commit_type = 0.
-The PBSA approach will then use this commit for training as a clean example w days after the author unix timestamp.
+The PBSA approach will then use this commit as a clean example for testing at the author unix timestamp and for training w days after the author unix timestamp.
 * If a commit is defect-inducing and its label took t > w days to arrive, it should be listed twice in the file as follows:
 	- It should be listed once with commit_type = 1.
 PBSA will then use this commit for training as a clean labeled example w days after the author unix timestamp.
 	- It should be listed once again with commit_type = 3.
 PBSA will then use this commit for training as a defect-inducing labeled example t days after the author unix timestamp.